Ever heard the phrase “wedded to an idea” or “wedded to a service”?

 For email you have Gmail.

-The best thing about using G Suite as your primary email service is that you and all your employees get to use your favourite email interface – Gmail.
+The best thing about using Google Workspace (formerly G Suite) as your primary email service is that you and all your employees get to use your favourite email interface – Gmail.
 Yes, even for your business email.

 Who doesn’t love Gmail?